-- (i) prior to the filing of the Corporation's Annual and Interim Reports, review, with management and the independent auditors, the financial statements and management's discussion and analysis.
-This review shall include discussions regarding their judgment on the quality, not just the acceptability, of significant accounting principles, the reasonableness of significant judgments, and the clarity of the disclosures in the financial statements; - (ii) if a review engagement of the interim financial statements is requested by the Committee, discuss the results of the review and any other matters required to be
+- 6. Financial Reporting - a.
+Review, with management and the independent auditors the financial statements and management discussion and analysis prior to the filing of the Corporation's Annual and Interim Reports. - i.
+Include in this review discussions regarding their judgment on the quality, not just the acceptability, of significant accounting principles, the reasonableness of significant judgments, and the clarity of the disclosures in the financial statements;

-- communicated to the Committee by the independent auditors under generally accepted auditing standards; - (iii) ensure the Corporation's compliance with legal and regulatory requirements relating to financial disclosure; - (iv) review any new appointments to senior positions of the Corporation with financial reporting responsibilities; - (v) review reports from senior officers of the Corporation outlining any significant changes in financial risks facing the Corporation; - (vi) review the management letter of the external auditors and the Corporation's responses to suggestions made; and - (vii) review all financial press releases, earnings guidance and the annual information form.

-b) External Audit

-The Committee shall:

-- (i) review the audit plan with the external auditors and discuss the overall scope and plans for the audit, including the adequacy of staffing and compensation; - (ii) meet separately with the independent auditors, with and without management present, to discuss the results of their examinations and provide sufficient opportunity for the independent auditors to meet privately with the members of the Committee; and - (iii) annually review and recommend to the Board the selection of the Corporation's independent auditors, subject to shareholders' approval, and approve the annual fee for the external audit services.
+- ii.
+Discuss the results of the review and any other matters required to be communicated to the Committee by the independent auditors under generally accepted auditing standards if a review engagement of the interim financial statements is requested by the Committee; and - 1.
+Ensure the Corporation's compliance with legal and regulatory requirements relating to financial disclosure. - b.
+Review any new appointments to senior positions of the Corporation with financial reporting responsibilities; - c.
+Review reports from senior officers of the Corporation outlining any significant changes in financial risks facing the Corporation; - d.
+Review the management letter of the external auditors and the Corporation's responses to suggestions made; and - e.
+Review all financial press releases, earnings guidance and the annual information form. - 7.
+External Audit - a.
+Review the audit plan with the external auditors and discuss the overall scope and plans for the audit, including the adequacy of staffing and compensation; - b.
+Meet separately with the independent auditors, with and without management present, to discuss the results of their examinations and provide sufficient opportunity for the independent auditors to meet privately with the members of the Committee; and - c.
+Annually, review and recommend to the Board the selection of the Corporation's independent auditors, subject to shareholders' approval, and approve the annual fee for the external audit services. - 8.
+Internal Audit - a.
+Annually review the summary report of the internal audit function for the past year; and - b.
+Annually review planned activities and resources of the internal audit function for the coming year. - 9.
+Miscellaneous

-c) Internal Audit

-The Committee shall:

-- (i) annually review the summary report of the internal audit function for the past year; and - (ii) annually review planned activities and resources of the internal audit function for the coming year.

-d) Miscellaneous

-The Committee shall perform any other matters referred to the Committee or delegated to it by the Board.
+Perform any other matters referred to the Committee or delegated to it by the Board.